-Separate the egg yolks from the egg whites and put the egg whites in the bowl of the stand mixer.
-Beat the egg whites until foamy, increasing the speed slowly.
-Add the sugar gradually and continue beating until the sugar has dissolved and the mixture is stiff and shiny.
+Start off by separating the egg yolks and egg whites.
+Put the egg whites in the bowl of the stand mixer and beat until foamy, increasing the speed slowly.
+Add the sugar gradually, and continue beating until the sugar has dissolved and the mixture is stiff and shiny.
 For this first part of the recipe I used the whisk attachment of the stand mixer, which has been specially designed to whip liquids such as egg whites and cream.

-While the stand mixer was “busy” working on the egg whites, I used the hand mixer to mix the egg yolks with the vegetable oil and a pinch of salt.
+While the stand mixer was “busy” working on the egg whites, I used the hand mixer to mix the egg yolks with the vegetable oil.
 The process was easy, and the egg yolks were ready in no time.
 I really like the specially coated SoftScrape beaters, which accomplish a thorough mixing without scratching the bowl – plus, they are dishwasher safe, and they look so cool!
 I was also impressed with the QuickBurst button, which comes in handy and provides a quick boost of power at any speed.

 The next step of the recipe involves pouring the egg yolk mixture onto the egg white mixture and adding the lemon zest and vanilla extract.
 Also add the flour and salt little by little and mix until the ingredients are thoroughly combined, increasing the speed gradually.
 For this part I used the flat beater attachment of the stand mixer, which is designed to mix cakes, cookie dough, fudge, or potatoes.
 The flat beater and the whisk are dishwasher safe.